armory/docs-cdaas/content/en/external-automation/webhook-approval.md

 {{< /prism >}}
 </br>

 The second example configures a webhook that is not accessible from the internet.
 The `networkMode` is set to `remoteNetworkAgent` and the `agentIdentifier` specifies which Remote Network Agent to use.
 The `agentIdentifier` value must match the **Agent Identifier** value listed on the **Agents** UI screen.
-The Authorization Bearer value is configured as a Armory CD-as-a-Service secret.
+The Authorization Bearer value is configured as a CD-as-a-Service secret.
 Note that in this example, the callback URI is passed in the header.

 {{< prism lang="yaml" line-numbers="true" line="5-6, 9, 11" >}}
 webhooks: